What's an STD?

-The explanation for the shift in terms from STD to STI is simple yet significant.
-The term "infection" means that a germ is present in one's body, but the person may not have any signs or symptoms of the infection.
-The term "disease" means that the infection is causing obvious signs or symptoms in the person.
+The explanation for the shift in terms from STD to STI is simple, yet significant.
+The term infection means that a germ is present in a person's body, but the person may not have any signs or symptoms of the infection.
+The term disease means that the infection is causing obvious signs or symptoms in the person.
 Thus, a sexually transmitted germ — bacteria, virus, parasite, or fungi — causes an infection, which may or may not result in a disease.
-This distinction is critical because many sexually transmitted infections do not result in signs or symptoms, so a person can have an STI and not know it.
-Therefore, the term STI is a more encompassing term than STD, as it includes infections that cause no symptoms.
-Some organizations or websites continue to use the term STD, or use the terms STD and STI interchangeably.
+This distinction is critical because many sexually transmitted infections don't result in signs or symptoms, so a person may have an STI and not know it.
+Essentially, the term STI is a more encompassing term than STD.
+Some organizations or websites continue to use the term STD or use the terms STD and STI interchangeably.

-- Mutual masturbation.
+- Mutual masturbation (masturbating together)

 Sex without taking additional precautions can put an individual at risk for HIV and other STIs.
 This allows semen, vaginal lubrication, or blood (body fluids) to be passed from one person to another.
 These body fluids may then spread viruses or bacteria to the other partner.
 You may find the Sexually Transmitted Infections (STIs) category of the Go Ask Alice!
 Sexual & Reproductive Health archives to be helpful for learning more.

 Originally published Dec 06, 1996

 Can’t find information on the site about your health concern or issue?